 - List counted participants (Registered, Attended, Pending (pay later), Awaiting approval, Pending from waitlist, Pending from approval, Partially paid, Pending refund)

-- List uncounted participants (No-show, On waitlist, Cancelled, Not Attended, Pending (incomplete transaction), Rejected, Expired, Pending in cart, Transferred)
+- List uncounted participants (Completed, No-show, On waitlist, Cancelled, Not Attended, Pending (incomplete transaction), Rejected, Expired, Pending in cart, Transferred)

 The musculoskeletal system is the foundation of the human body and during a lifetime, it may be vulnerable to pathological and traumatic injury and dysfunction.
 Through a thorough discussion, students will review functional anatomy, joint structure and function - normal and abnormal perspectives.
 Practical application to include exercise analysis.